mani-barathi/Python_MiniProjects/README.md

 * It uses Web Scraping (grabbing information from web page) to get profile details.

 #### 10 News_Reader
 * This script reads News.
-* All the news information are fetched from a Third Party API.
+All the news information are fetched from a Third Party API.

 #### 11 Youtube_Channel_Info
-* This program fetches the information about a Youtube Channel(no of subscribers, view count ,likes count, comments)
-* It uses Youtube developer API.
+* This program fetches the information about a Youtube Channel(no of subscribers, view count ,likes count, comments) by using Youtube developer API.

 #### 12 Notepad
 * A text editor developed using tkinter module in python.